-- Relax and unwind in the grounds with a welcome aperitivo and your Cooking Vacations welcome bag.
+- Relax and unwind on the grounds with a welcome aperitivo and your Cooking Vacations welcome bag.

-- Chef’s Welcome Tasting dinner featuring a full course menu of local fare paired with local wine included.
+- Chef’s Welcome Tasting dinner featuring a full course menu of local fare paired with local wine.

 Day Two: Visit Offida: La Strada dell’Artigiano

 - Breakfast is served.

-- Enjoy lunch in local trattoria featuring Le Marche fare with wine tastings included.
+- Enjoy lunch in a local trattoria featuring Le Marche fare with wine tastings.

 - Return to the property in the afternoon.

 Day Three: Truffle Hunting & Cooking Class 2

 - Breakfast is served

 - After your truffle hunt, head to the kitchen for your hands-on Cooking Class 2 where you’ll transform your freshly found truffles into truly delicious local specialties along with farm-to-table ingredients.
-Learn how to make handmade pasta Le March -style and enjoy with precious shavings of truffle.
-Lunch follows and includes the food prepared in the cooking class paired with local wine included.
+Learn how to make handmade pasta, Le March -style, and enjoy it with precious shavings of truffle.
+Lunch follows and includes the food prepared in the cooking class paired with local wine.